Dual Diagnosis Treatment

 Group Therapy

-Groups at Owl's Nest are structured to address the specific dynamics of dual diagnosis, not just sobriety skills in the abstract.
-Clients work alongside peers navigating similar patterns.
-That shared experience reduces isolation and builds the kind of peer accountability that clinical treatment alone cannot replicate.
+Group sessions at Owl's Nest are structured to address the specific dynamics that dual diagnosis clients navigate, not just general sobriety content.
+Working alongside peers who are managing similar intersections of mental health and addiction reduces isolation and builds the kind of peer accountability that individual clinical work cannot replicate on its own.

 Family Programming

-Dual diagnosis affects families as directly as it affects the person in treatment.
-Our family programming helps loved ones understand what a dual diagnosis means, what recovery from it looks like over time, and how to provide support that strengthens rather than enables.
+A dual diagnosis in a family member affects the entire household.
+Our family programming helps loved ones understand what dual diagnosis means in practical terms, what recovery from it realistically looks like over time, and how to provide support that strengthens rather than inadvertently enables the patterns that led to treatment.

-Owl's Nest offers a full continuum of care on our 13-acre campus in Florence, SC, allowing clients to step down at a pace determined by clinical progress rather than a calendar:
+Recovery from addiction, particularly when mental health is part of the picture, rarely moves in a straight line or resolves on a fixed schedule.
+Owl's Nest offers a step-down continuum of care on our 13-acre campus in Florence, SC, allowing clients to progress at a pace determined by clinical readiness rather than a calendar.

 Partial Hospitalization Program (PHP)